HIV/AIDS in Lesotho

 - The Gross National Income (GNI) per capita increased by about 24% between 1980 and 2011.

-Knowledge about HIV/AIDS
+Knowledge about HIV/AIDS in Lesotho

 The 2009 Health and Demographic Survey of Lesotho indicates that rural populations have significantly less knowledge about HIV/AIDS, nutrition and family planning than their urban counterparts.
 For example, the survey highlights direct links between wealth and HIV/AIDS knowledge levels in Thaba-Tseka, one of Help Lesotho’s key program locations, having more than 50% of its population living in the lowest wealth quintile.
 As a result, the district scores among the lowest in almost every category showed that: